luisawatkins/orbitdb-storacha-bridge/README.md

 In theory and a perfect world Alice & Bob don't need an additional decentralized storage on Filecoin since their data is already distributed between a number of peers.

 If Alice looses her data, Bob would still have them and Alice could anytime resync from Bob (that is current state of technologie of OrbitDB).
-Additionally, relay nodes are running a Helia & OrbitDB instance pinning data of Alice & Bob.
+Additionally, relay nodes can optionally run a Helia & OrbitDB instance pinning data of Alice & Bob.

 Storacha full backup and restore is for emergency cases e.g. when both Alice & Bob lose their data or devices.
 Then a new Alice or Bob or even Peter can restore their work from Storacha.
+We support UCAN delegation here, so Alice can delegate access to the same Storacha backup space when ever shew wants.

 It is also happing that countries, corporate networks, hotels, block IP's, ports and protocols e.g. to WebRTC or Websocket gateways - you name it.
 In such case it would be desirable to have a possibility to restore an OrbitDB directly from IPFS and push/upload back to it via Storacha/Filecoin if peer-to-peer connectivity isn't available.